kimble4/CrossMgr/HPVMgr/helptxt/WriteTags.md

 Tags will be read using all antennas, but those found using the antenna selected for writing will be listed first.

+Tag numbers can be copied to the clipboard by right-clicking on the tag table.

 ### Writing tags

 #### Writing to a specific tags: